M1LNES/PIA-E/docs/docs/04 - API docs/Restricted Endpoints/roles.md

 }
 ```

-- **401 Not enough permissions**: Returned if the user’s permissions are insufficient to access the route.
+- **403 Forbidden**: Returned if the user’s permissions are insufficient to access the route.

 ```json
 {